miohtama/opsec/source/team/index.rst

 **The team members use password manager?** Yes / No

-All team members use password manager for all of their the passwords.
-The password manager is the only rational way to manager sensitive, strong and random passwords.
-If no password manager is used the cognitive load for maintaining secure passwords is too high.
-Without randomized passwords, a compromised third party site may lead to loss of other passwords due to password or password pattern reuse.
+All team members use password manager for their passwords.
+The password manager is the only cognitive sane way to manage a lot of sensitive, strong and random passwords.
+Without randomized passwords, a compromised third party site may lead to loss of other passwords due to password reuse or password pattern reuse.

 Applies for: Everyone